light-curve/ceres-solver-rs/README.md

   - [x] `LossFunction` - a function applied to the squared norm of the residual vector, both custom and Ceres stack loss functions are supported
   - [ ] `Manifold`, `AutoDiffManifold`
   - [ ] `EvaluationCallback`
-- Solver - solver itself is not implemented, but the following nested classes are supported:
+- Solver - `Solver` class itself is not implemented, but the following nested classes are supported:
   - `Solver::Options`
     - [x] Minimizer options
     - [x] Line search options